History & Achievements

 Visually prominent, ecologically valuable and well used for recreation, Mt Jerrabomberra literally towers over Queanbeyan and was a turning point in the recent history of land management and nature conservation in the district.

-Identified as site 16 on the map shown above this small bushland area was donated by Jack Firth, a past employee of Queanbeyan City Council.
-The park is a rehabilitated grassy box woodland dominated by Eucalyptus polyanthemos (Red Box).
+This small bushland area was donated by Jack Firth, a past employee of Queanbeyan City Council.

 Residents of Fernleigh Park and Landcare groups have transformed an area of degraded bushland that became available for rural residential development in the 1990’s into a well vegetated corridor for wildlife.